 - i.
 The Group's main interest rate risk arises from bank borrowings with variable rates, which expose the Group to cash flow interest rate risk.
-For the years ended December 31, 2020 and 2019, the Group's borrowings at variable rate were mainly denominated in NTD, USD, SGD and RMB. - ii.
-The Group's borrowings are measured at amortised cost.
+For the years ended December 31, 2021 and 2020, the Group's borrowings at variable rate were mainly denominated in NTD, USD, SGD and RMB. - ii.
+The Group's borrowings are measured at amortized cost.
 The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates. - iii.
-If the borrowing interest rate of NTD, USD, SGD and RMB had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2020 and 2019 would have decreased/increased by \$13,398 and \$25,987, respectively.
+If the borrowing interest rate of NTD, USD, SGD and RMB had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2021 and 2020 would have decreased/increased by \$30,152 and \$13,398, respectively.
 The main factor is that changes in interest expense result from floating rate borrowings.